Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Conclusion

 \section{Conclusion}

 A data-driven control occupation kernel regression method is developed in this manuscript for identification of nonlinear affine control systems, where identification of higher order systems is possible without numerical differentiation for higher order systems.
 As a result, as indicated by the numerical experiments, the developed method is robust to measurement noise.
-While it was demonstrated that the model developed using this method can be used to compute the feedforward component of a controller, depending on the number of trajectories used for modeling, evaluation of the model at a given state can be computationally expensive.
+While the model developed using this method can be used to compute the feedforward component of a controller, depending on the number of trajectories used for modeling, evaluation of the model at a given state can be computationally expensive.
 Further research is required to develop a more efficient evaluation method to render it useful for real-time feedback.

 A distinct advantage of the use of an occupation kernel basis to approximate the dynamics of the system is that under the assumptions of the framework developed in this paper, the solution of the minimization problem in \eqref{eq:regression} is guaranteed to be a linear combination of the occupation kernels by the representer theorem.
 This means that the occupation kernels are natural basis functions arising from a dynamics context, and in principle they should perform better than less structured bases.
-In particular, through the representer theorem, it is clear that the occupation kernel basis will, in general, result in models that yield a lower modeling error in the Hilbert space norm than any other generic basis, resulting in better generalization of the estimates away from the training data.
+In particular, through the representer theorem, it is clear that the occupation kernel basis will, in general, result in models that yield a lower modeling error in the Hilbert space norm than any other generic basis, resulting in better generalization of the estimates away from the training data. \begingroup Data-richness in the developed algorithm is related to orthogonality of the control occupation kernels in the Hilbert space.
+Examination of the relationship between excitation in the input signal in terms of independent frequencies, and orthogonality of the resulting control occupation kernels, is a part of future research.\endgroup

-\begin{ack} This research was supported by the Air Force Office of Scientific Research (AFOSR) under contract numbers FA9550-20-1-0127 and FA9550-21-1-0134, and the National Science Foundation (NSF) under award 2027976.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsoring agencies. \end{ack}